 The Share Options Plans specifies the detailed terms under which the options will be exercised (i.e. turned into shares) in the future, and - most importantly - the tax implications around that.

-If you give shares to someone, when they exercise those shares they'll be liable for capital gains tax on the difference between the exercise price (usually just 1p per share, though you can set any value) and the actual price per share based on the company valuation at that time.
+If you give shares options to someone, when they exercise those shares they'll be liable for capital gains tax on the difference between the exercise price (usually just 1p per share, though you can set any value) and the actual price per share based on the company valuation at that time.
 If that person is a consultant or an advisor, that's their tax problem, just like it's their problem to pay the taxes on any consulting fees that you pay them.

 But for an employee, i.e. someone on your payroll, who you pay monthly PAYE and NI for, when they exercise their share options that can be deemed to be an employee benefit that you've given them, and the company may be liable for NI and other taxes on that.
 Since the share options could be worth tens or hundreds of thousands of Pounds across the team, that could be disastrously expensive for the company.